-- a.
-The DCMA Contracted Services Checklist (see Resource Page) is a consolidated form that, when completed accurately, assists the KO in determining whether a services acquisition contains inherently Governmental or closely associated with inherently Governmental functions, personal services (see DFARS PGI 237.503), and/or critical functions as defined in Section 2463 of Title 10, U.S.C.
-The checklist also assists with identification of personal services functions that are prohibited according to Section 2461 of Title 10, U.S.C. - b.
+a.
+The DCMA Contracted Services Checklist (see Resource Page) is a consolidated form that, when completed accurately, assists the KO in determining whether a services acquisition contains inherently governmental or closely associated with inherently governmental functions, personal services (see DFARS PGI 237.503), and/or critical functions as defined in Section 2463 of Title 10, U.S.C.
+The checklist also assists with identification of personal services functions that are prohibited according to Section 2461 of Title 10, U.S.C.

+b.
 The Contracted Services Checklist must be completed and signed by the RA before new service solicitations or task or delivery orders are issued, and before contracts are modified to include new work (not included in previously negotiated options).
-The checklist will be included in the PR package. - c.
+The checklist will be included in the PR package.

+c.
 The RA will certify that the answers provided are accurate and complete when signing the checklist.

-- d.
+d.
 The KO will review the checklist and ensure the RA assessment represents an accurate reflection of the services provided as detailed in the PWS.
-The KO will make the final determination on whether the requirements contain functions outlined in the checklist, with consultation from GC if necessary, and sign the checklist. - e.
-Upon award, the KO or CS will ensure the Federal Procurement Data System Contract Action Report is correctly coded to reflect the KO's final determinations from the checklist. - f.
+The KO will make the final determination on whether the requirements contain functions outlined in the checklist, with consultation from GC if necessary, and sign the checklist.

+e.
+Upon award, the KO or CS will ensure the Federal Procurement Data System Contract Action Report is correctly coded to reflect criticality, inherently governmental, and/or closely associated with inherently governmental functions per the KO's final determinations from the checklist.

+f.
 DCMA will not award any personal services contracts unless specifically authorized by statute and approved in writing by the HCA.